jeremyadamsfisher/dagster_ecs_terraform/README.md

 # Dagster ECS Terraform

+THIS PROJECT HAS NOT EVEN BEEN SMOKE TESTED!
+I adapted it from an interaction I had on the dagster slack channel.
+Contributions to push it over the ledge into being actually useful (assuming there are bugs) are very welcome!

+Anyways...

 This project demonstrates running Dagster on ECS by leveraging Terraform

 It can also be run locally: